 The only downside to a full feature portable cot is their lack of portability.
-Between their weight and size it can be difficult to move and assemble quickly.
+Between their weight and size, it can be difficult to move and assemble quickly.
 I purchased a portable crib which stays at grandparent place and it weighs 20 to 30 lbs, while it’s a comfy crib it is NOT easy to travel with.
-If portability is major factor I would recommended that you consider a basic travel crib.
+If portability is a major factor I would recommend that you consider a basic travel crib.

 Basic travel cribs are cheaper and very transportable compared to full featured models.
 Typical weight is 10-15lbs which can pack into a bag the size of a backpack.
 The lightweight design makes assembly very easy, usually under a minute.
 Due to the basic design of these portable cribs they don’t usually include a bassinette.
 I’ve also found they construction materials aren’t as durable as full featured cribs although you can expect the product to last for at least a few years.

 Ultimately, I feel like you can’t go wrong with either crib.
 They both have their pros and cons.
 If I could, I’d engineer a travel crib that had the sleek, luxe look and quality of the Baby Bjorn crib with the side zipper, carrying case, and folded dimensions of the GF crib.
 In the long run, I decided to go for the Baby Bjorn crib because I felt like it suited my family’s needs more.